States with High vs Low Affection for Their Residents - Dallas - 1

 1. Montana (Montana)

-According to the Gallup survey, 77% of Montana residents rated their state as "one of the best."
+According to Gallup, 77% of Montana residents rated their state as "one of the best."

 2. Alaska (Alaska)

-77% of Alaska residents also showed high satisfaction with their state.
+77% of Alaska residents also expressed high satisfaction with their state.

 3. Utah (Utah)